-2) Development of the assessment methodology to describe how many exceedances of water quality standards a waterbody can have for a particular pollutant within a specified date range; and receives an assessment every two years.
+- 2) Development of the assessment methodology to describe how many exceedances of water quality standards a waterbody can have for a particular pollutant within a specified date range; and - 3) Comparison of the water quality sampling data to the water quality standard using the assessment methodology to determine if it is "impaired."
+Each monitored waterbody receives an assessment every two years.
 The assessment helps DWR use state resources more efficiently by focusing our efforts on waters that need the most improvement.